Year A, Lectionary 64

 “John and Jesus although they were related, although they were cousins, would not have grown up together.
 Jesus grew up in Galilee as a carpenter's son but John grew up as an ascetic out in the desert.”

-“Imagine all of us point out Jesus in ourself and in somebody else.
-Imagine we could do to our world.
-Imagine how we could heal our land if all of us recognized the dignity each person has because she, he, whomever is God's child.”
+“Imagine all of us point out Jesus, in ourself and in somebody else.
+Imagine what we could do to our world.
+Imagine how we could heal our land if all of us would recognize the dignity each person has because she, he, whomever is God's child.”

 “God comes in the most ordinary ways and so we're going to have to start looking out for him the way John the Baptist was looking out for him”